Helther/voice-pick-tbot/README.md

 # Voice Synthesis Telegram Bot
 This bot provides the ability to synthesize voice samples using tts-tortoise API from local host.

-There should be a running instance og the bot, if you would like to check it out at https://t.me/tts_tbot
+There should be a running instance of the bot, if you would like to check it out at https://t.me/tts_tbot Here's the preview:
 ![synthesis demo](rsc/demo.gif)

 ## Notable features